corona-warn-app/cwa-server/docs/DOWNLOAD.md

 * Key Data has correct length.
 * Days Since Onset of Symptoms is set and between upper and lower bound.
 * ReportType is allowed.
-* Starting Intervall Number is set and valid.
+* Starting Interval Number is set and valid.
 * Transmission Risk Level is set and between upper and lower bound.
 * Rolling Period is set and between upper and lower bound.